Free early education and childcare for two year olds

 Contact us for further information and/or have a criteria check carried out.
 You will need to supply your date of birth, national insurance number or national asylum support service number.

 Some children aged two are entitled to 15 hours of free early education and childcare a week, for 38 weeks per year.
 Any eligible child can access a place in Gateshead.
-Your child might be eligible if you are in receipt of any of these benefits:
+Your child might be eligible if you are claiming one of these benefits:

 - Income Support